 Whether writer’s block has you stuck, you need a refresher on citations, or you want help polishing your final draft, the Writing Center has tutors who can help you work through it.
 Both in-person and online tutoring are available, and an online scheduling portal makes signing up a breeze.

 UMBC tutors go through a rigorous recommendation and training process so they’re well-equipped to give you help in whatever area you need.
 Appointments and drop-in sessions are available, so you can fit tutoring into your schedule.
 Interested in becoming a tutor?
-The Learning Resources Center wants to hear from you too.
+The Academic Success Center wants to hear from you too.

 UMBC’s Career Center can help you find your dream internship, prepare your resume, and prep for your job interview.
 Hundreds of companies and organizations come to campus each year to recruit UMBC students through job and internship fairs, and the Career Center can help you make those connections.
 And remember, you can still utilize the Career Center after you earn your degree.